An improved aerodynamic model for quasi-steady simulations of animal flight at moderate Reynolds numbers: Discussion

-As shown in Fig. \ref{fig2}B, the drag coefficient increases monotonically from approximately 0.1 at $\alpha$ = 0 to a maximum value of 2.0 at $\alpha \approx 90^{\circ}$, conforming very well with the theoretical prediction of 1.95, wherein the drag coefficient associated with a 2D flat plate facing perpendicular to the incoming flow can be approximated as $C_D = 1.95+50/Re$ \citep{Ellington1991}.
-In addition, the magnitudes of $C_L$ and $C_D$ are comparable to similar steady-state measurements made on a translating 2D rectangular wing at various fixed angles of attack \citep{Dickinson1993}.
-A good agreement with the aforementioned studies justifies our previous statement that the flat plate employed in the current study can, in fact, be treated as nominally 2D.
-Interestingly, the drag coefficient curve at high Reynolds numbers can be well approximated with a simple harmonic relationship that closely resembles the form derived in the experimental work of \citet{Dickinson1999}, where the authors reported on the steady-state translational forces (i.e. $C_L$ and $C_D$) on a dynamically scaled-up $\it{Drosophila}$ wing undergoing a $180^{\circ}$ constant velocity rotation at fixed angles of attack at a Reynolds number of approximately 140.
-With the exception of this similarity, however, the general characteristics of the present force profiles differ conspicuously from those of \citet{Dickinson1999}.
-First we note that, while our $C_L$ values conform with the thin airfoil theory predictions for small angles, \citet{Dickinson1999} largely underestimates the theoretical prediction of d$C_L$/d$\alpha$ = $2\pi$ with a value of approximately 3.8.
-This discrepancy is attributable to the violation of the inviscid flow assumption---the basis of the thin airfoil theory \citep{Bisplinghoff}---in the study of \citet{Dickinson1999}, where the experiments were conducted at a low Reynolds number of $\mathcal{O}(10^2)$ using the mineral oil as the working fluid medium.
+However, the general characteristics of the present force profiles differ conspicuously from those of \citet{Dickinson1999}.
+Firstly, the slope of our $C_L$ values conform with the thin airfoil theory predictions for small angles, \citet{Dickinson1999} largely underestimates the theoretical prediction of d$C_L$/d$\alpha$ = $2\pi$ with a value of approximately 3.8.
+This discrepancy is likely due to the experiments in \citet{Dickinson1999} surveyed a low $Re$ of $\mathcal{O}(10^2)$, which does not satisfy the inviscid flow assumption --- the basis of the thin airfoil theory \citep{Bisplinghoff}.
 Secondly, the maximum $C_L$ and $C_D$ obtained in the present study are approximately 45\% and 65\% smaller, respectively.
-Higher steady-state aerodynamic forces associated with a rotating 3D wing is due, in part, to the formation, growth and subsequent stabilization of an ``attached'' leading-edge vortex (LEV) on the upper surface of the wing during its unsteady motion, as previously noted by a number of investigators \citep[e.g.][]{Maxworthy1981, Ellington1996, Dickinson1999}.
-The general consensus in the archival literature is that the parameter of rotation (e.g. revolving, flapping and pitching) plays an important role in the formation and subsequent stabilization of the LEV \citep[e.g.][]{Lentink2009a, Wong2015, Onoue2016}, and that this enhanced vortex stability is directly correlated to the generation of strong aerodynamic forces \citep{Grunlund2013, Harbig2013} and pitching moments \citep{Onoue2015, Onoue2016} that far exceed their static counterparts, easily by a factor of 1.5 to 2.5 in magnitude.
+Higher steady-state aerodynamic forces associated with a rotating 3D wing is due, in part, to the formation, growth and subsequent stabilization of an attached leading-edge vortex (LEV) on the upper surface (or suction/dorsal side, used synonymously) of the wing, as previously noted by a number of investigators \citep[e.g.,][]{Maxworthy1981, ellington1996leading, Dickinson1999}.
+The general consensus in the archival literature is that the parameter of rotation (e.g., revolving, flapping and pitching) plays an important role in the formation and subsequent stabilization of the LEV \citep[e.g.,][]{Lentink2009a, Wong2015, Onoue2016}, and that this enhanced vortex stability is directly correlated to the generation of strong aerodynamic forces \citep{Granlund2013, Harbig2013,ribeiro2021wake,otomo2021unsteady} and pitching moments \citep{Onoue2015, Onoue2016,zhu2020nonlinear} that far exceed their static counterparts, easily by a factor of 1.5 to 2.5 in magnitude.